vkoster/bicep-building-blocks/docs/design-decisions.md

 - "location" is a special case as Bicep has a function do derive this from the resource-group - no parameter needed
 - I'm passing the resource name in - with good naming conventions you could let the module decide on its name

-The above parameter file is passed into the assembler "main.bicep" In this simple case - no child resources, no referenced resources - the assebmler just calls the pip core module.
+The above parameter file is passed into the assembler "main.bicep".
+In this simple case - no child resources, no referenced resources - the assembler just calls the pip core module.
 The parameters are simple passed through.
+This is the important part: they are simply passed through.
+This is possible because the value of such a parameter is a fragment of the resource template.
+And as long as we stick to this, we can enhance the parameters without breaking things.

 # Dealing with child resources
 ## What are Child Resources